 DRC members have access to a number of resources to support their research.
 Please see this document for a description of DRC resources using language that can be included in grant proposals.

 The University of Colorado DRC welcomes members who are actively engaged in all aspects of diabetes research, including complications associated with diabetes.
 We also encourage individuals who are interested in applying their expertise to diabetes research to apply for our P&F program.

 1. Full-time University of Colorado faculty

 2. Pursuing research relating to diabetes or metabolism that is funded by the NIH, ADA, JDRF or other diabetes-related funding source

-3. Current recipients of DRC Pilot & Feasibility Awards, regardless of funding source
+3. (optional criteria) Current recipients of DRC Pilot & Feasibility Awards, regardless of funding source

-4. New faculty (within 5 years of first faculty appointment) who are developing independent diabetes-related research programs
+4. (optional criteria) New faculty (within 5 years of first faculty appointment) who are developing independent diabetes-related research programs

 Core Use Privileges - DRC Members are eligible to use DRC biomedical cores.
 Information on applying for use and services, rates and subsidies for each individual core can be found from the Core directory page or by contacting specific Core Directors.

 Pilot & Feasibility Program- Faculty at University of Colorado are eligible to submit letters of intent for Pilot & Feasibility Funding.
 The criteria and application portal are located here.
 Priority for DRC core services are offered to our P&F recipients.